General purposes

 Contents

-Gillnets (GI) Number of fishing days Number of nets deployed Total net surface deployed
+Gillnets (GI) Number of fishing days Number of fishing operations

-Hooks and lines (HL) Number of fishing days Number of hooks deployed -
+Hooks and lines (HL) Number of fishing days Number of fishing operations

-Longlines (LL) Number of hooks deployed Number of sets -
+Longlines (LL) Number of hooks deployed Number of fishing operations

-Other gears (OT) Number of days at sea - -
+Other gears (OT) Number of days at sea Number of active gears/fishing operations

-Pole-and-lines (PL) Number of fishing days Number of sets Number of day-poles
+Pole-and-lines (PL) Number of fishing days Number of fishing operations

-Purse seines (PS) Number of fishing hours Number of sets Number of successful/null sets
+Purse seines (PS) Number of fishing hours Number of fishing operations

 For each stratum, the data coverage – i.e., the percentage (%) of catch/effort sampled – derived from the coverage type must be reported to assess the representativeness and quality of the estimates.
 The spatial and temporal resolutions, catch units, and level of extrapolation vary according to the fishery category.